stackforge/fuel-docs/pages/release-notes/v6-0/1040-hardware.rst

   See `LP1270889 <https://bugs.launchpad.net/fuel/+bug/1270889>`_.

-Known Issues in Mirantis Openstack 6.0
+Known Issues in Mirantis OpenStack 6.0
 --------------------------------------

 CentOS issues using Neutron-enabled installations with VLANS